sherzod-hakimov/clemcore/docs/howto_add_models.md

 the huggingface-local backend.
 To make a new model available, an entry for it needs to be added to this registry.
 ##### Basic model entry
-A minimal model entry contains the model name, the backend to handle it, its HF ID, a bool that determines if a premade chat template for it will be loaded from HF and the EOS string to be culled from its outputs:
+A minimal model entry contains the model name, the backend to handle it, its HF ID, a bool that determines if a premade chat template for it will be loaded from HF and the EOS regular expression to be culled from its outputs:
 ```json
 {
   "model_name": "Mistral-7B-Instruct-v0.1",